-Glacier Bay is best known for tidewater glaciers, wildlife watching, and impressive scenery, but sport fishing in the Bay can be an amazing experience.
-Visitors from all over the world enjoy fishing for sport fish in Glacier Bay's rich waters.
+Glacier Bay is best known for tidewater glaciers, wildlife watching, and impressive scenery but sport fishing in the Bay can be an amazing opportunity.
+The wide diversity of fish habitats ranging from the wave swept coast to hundreds of freshwater streams, lakes, and rivers provides visitors from all over the world with a diverse and uniquely enjoyable experience.

 Glacier Bay offers a wide variety of fish species for anglers to pursue in both salt and freshwater.
-In saltwater most anglers target the bottom-dwelling halibut, but salmon species are often sought after as well.
-In Glacier Bay's freshwater rivers and lakes anglers can fish for salmon and sea-run trout while enjoying the beauty and solitude of wilderness.
+In saltwater, most anglers target the bottom-dwelling halibut, but salmon species, especially Chinook and coho, are also sought.
+In Glacier Bay's freshwater streams, lakes and rivers, anglers can fish for salmon, both sea-run and resident trout including steelhead and cutthroat, as well as Dolly Varden char.
+All while enjoying the beauty and solitude of wilderness.

 Last updated: December 4, 2017